 The Thicket and The Spinney were originally built to house prisoners of war (camp E251), many of whom later became integrated in to the local community, with today's housing being developed after 1965.

 Moving along the road, the earliest houses on the road itself arrived at the start of the 20th century.
-In the 1980s, Condor Avenue was built, with its tiny roundabout.
+In the 1980s, Condor Avenue was built, with its tiny roundabout - the sort-of thing you could only get away with once it was no longer officially a main road.
 It wasn't until 2005 that five old houses on large plots of land were demolished to make way for Oysell Gardens.

 Cams Bridge (accessed from The Thicket) leads to Winnham Farm, and formerly served a gravel pit and a piece of land known as Cams Coppice.